010001100100000101000110/fullstack-project/README.md

 The application has two user roles, admin and student.
 There are three languages supported, English, Finnish and Swedish.

 The admin can manage word pairs and tags by adding, editing and removing them.
-Wordpair can be e.g: Eng: "cat", Fin: "kissa", Swe: "katt", and a tag: "Animal"
+Wordpair can be e.g: Eng: "cat", Fin: "kissa", Swe: "katt", and a tag: "Animal".
 The student can practice the word pairs the admin created.

 The admin has the ability to determine tags for the word pairs (e.g., Eng: dog, Fin: koira, Swe: hund, Tags: animal).